ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_045/Transcripts/Prose/gs045-1_ActInf GuestStream 045.1 ~ Ramstead & Albarracin The inner screen model of consciousness_transcript.md

 Where you are and what you are are independent.
 You could be here.
 You could be here.
-I think I've tried to yeah.
+I think I've tried to, yeah.

 1:23:26 _Mahault:_
 So that was a really good answer.
 I'm going to try and say it a little bit differently and see what sticks to the wall.
 So each hierarchical level of the brain has markup blankets, right?
-So remember, these things are nested and they exchange with other levels according to the dependency structures of the mark of blankets.
+So remember, these things are nested and they exchange with other levels according to the dependency structures of the Markov blankets.
 And so this is like hierarchical predictive coding, right?
 So ascending prediction errors can be read as active states, while descending can constitute sensory states from the point of view of a given level.
 So using this factorization that Maxwell just mentioned, some brain regions become specialized to encode distinct probability factors that are statistically independent.